 Ep #105: Why Interdisciplinary Teamwork Matters

-Join me this week to discover what interdisciplinary even means, why acknowledging teamwork matters, even if you can work independently, and my tips for being an effective part of an interdisciplinary team.
+If you’d like to learn more about interdisciplinary care, join me this week to discover what exactly we mean by the term, why acknowledging teamwork matters (even if you work independently), and my tips for being an effective part of an interdisciplinary team in healthcare.

-If you’re looking for support, no matter what phase of your nurse practitioner journey you’re currently in, I have communities available for both students and new nurse practitioners.
+If you’re looking for support, no matter what phase of your nurse practitioner journey you’re currently in, there are communities available for both students and new nurse practitioners.
 In these communities, we work to uplift one another and grow this profession together every day.
 Interested?
 Click here if you’re a student and click here if you’re a new NP!

 What You Will Discover: